What is Purple Heroin?

 - Their breathing or heartbeat slows or stops

-It is imperative for patients and caregivers to know that unintentional overdose (also known as accidental overdose) can occur with prescription opioid pain relievers.
+Patients and caregivers must know that unintentional overdose (also known as accidental overdose) can occur with prescription opioid pain relievers.
 This especially includes fentanyl.
 If a doctor’s instructions are unclear, ask a pharmacist for clarity.
 SAMHSA offers tips on how to avoid an unintentional overdose:

 - Take medication as prescribed by the doctor; do not take more than prescribed or more frequently.

-- Medication should be stored in a safe place where children or pets can not get it.
+- Medication should be stored safely where children or pets can not get it.

 - Unused medication should be disposed of promptly.